ru4ls/UNITY-MxM-Motion-Matching-for-Starter-Assets/README.md

 This project is open source and available under the [MIT License](LICENSE).

-*Note: This script relies on the Starter Assets and MxM packages, which are subject to their own licenses.*
+*Note: This script relies on the Unity Starter Assets and MxM Motion Matching packages, which are subject to their own licenses.*